Oluwaferanmi-IR/Cybersecurity-portfolio/PrestaShop Deployment on AWS /Database-server-deployment.md

       - `CREATE DATABASE prestashop;`
       - `CREATE USER 'prestashoptest'@'%' IDENTIFIED BY '<put password here>'; `
+      - `SELECT user, host FROM mysql.user;` to check if the user was successfully created
       - `GRANT ALL PRIVILEGES ON prestashop. * TO prestashoptest’@'%';` - This is trying to give all rights on the database to the user
       - `FLUSH PRIVILEGES;`: Applies the changes immediately.
       - `SHOW DATABASES;`